-This is the fifth annual report prepared by the institute’s administration, which began issuing annual reports since 2014.
-This report includes five core areas of the institute’s work: the academic field, training and capacity building, projects and research, institutional framework, resources, and sustainability.
+This is the sixth annual report prepared by the Institute's management, which began issuing annual reports since 2014.
+This report includes five main areas of the Institute's work: academic, training and capacity-building, projects and research, institutional framework, resources, and sustainability.

-The report provides a follow-up to the achievements and evaluation of the Institute's work during the year 2018 in the five mentioned areas, in addition to comparisons between performance indicators over the years, and cumulative information in each of the areas covered by the report.
+This report monitors and documents the developments witnessed by the Institute during the year 2019 and provides follow-up to the achievements and evaluation of the Institute's work during the year 2019 in the five mentioned areas, in addition to comparisons between performance indicators over the years, and cumulative information in each of the areas covered by the report.

 First: the academic field

-In the academic field (the Master’s Program in Journalism and New Media), the report provides a review of the most important developments in the educational process at the institute during this year, the most prominent of which is the continuation of the application of the quality policy, which largely reflected the reputation and status of the institute by improving the level of students admitted to the institute and improving standards The process of competition and the level of examinations is evident from the quality of students in the last two years.
-As is the case in improving the level and quality of the educational process, this can be measured by several indicators, including increasing the organization of the applied side in the school subjects.
-As in improving the level of graduation projects, and ensuring their conformity with the evidence prepared for this purpose, master's thesis prepared by thesis track students also achieved an important presence on the media and academic arenas, given the quality of its subjects and the quality of its preparation.
+In the academic field (the Master's program in Journalism and New Media), the report provides a review of the most important developments that have occurred in the educational process at the institute during this year, most notably the continuation of the application of the quality policy, which largely reflected the reputation and status of the institute by improving the level of students admitted to the institute and improving standards The process of competition and the level of exams and improving the level and quality of the educational process, and this can be measured by several indicators, including increasing the organization of the applied side in the academic subjects.
+As in improving the level of graduation projects, master's thesis prepared by thesis track students also achieved an important presence on the media and academic arenas, given the quality of its subjects and the quality of its preparation.

-The number of graduates of the institute until the ninth cohort reached (213) male and female students, of whom (81.22%) are Jordanian and about (18.87%) of Arab nationalities, and there are (49.66%) males compared to (50.23%) females.
-The database of the Institute's graduates, which was developed in 2018 and is constantly updated, states that (91.08%) of the Institute's graduates have obtained jobs, there are a group of graduates (4.23%) who complete a study in PhD programs and (4.69%) did not get jobs.
+The number of graduates of the institute up to the tenth regiment reached (252) male and female students, of whom (81%) are Jordanians and about (19%) are of Arab nationalities, and there are (50%) males compared to (50%) females.
+The Institute's constantly updated database of graduates indicates that (90%) of the institute's graduates got jobs, there are (5%) registered for doctoral studies, and (5%) did not get jobs.

 Second: The field of projects and research